sersoft-gmbh/swift-sysctl/README.md

 To access a value from `sysctl`, there are (computed) properties on the namespaces.
 So for example for `hw.machine` there's a property `machine` on the `Hardware` namespace.
 To access new values, simply declare a new (computed) property on the namespace the field is in (either in a namespace that you implemented on your own or by extending an existing one).
 The value type of these properties needs to be `Field<T>` where `T` is the type of value.
-`Field` is a typealias for `SysctlNamedField` inside a namespace.
+`Field` is a typealias for `SysctlField` inside a namespace.
 A field contains the last name part of the value's name.
 Thus you simply return the name as string.
 If the value is writable, you also provide a `nonmutating set` implementation, which can be left empty.

 Continuing our example, here's how fields on `Superpower` would look like: